kmmpaliza/iPonv2.0/README.md

 iPon will provide the essentials of having a modern budget reminder and a tracker as well.

-This is an Mobile Application that we(MULTICORE) created during our thesis.
+This is a Mobile Application that developers created during our thesis.

-I will upgrade the design and refactor the codes.
+Developers will upgrade the design and refactor the codes.